 Mother Nature Enraged guide with annexes Download

-These packages of related resources were translated from RECITUS dossiers and are in the process of being archived here from our old LEARN website.
+These packages of related resources were translated from various RECITUS dossiers/tasks.
+Some are in the process of being archived here from our old LEARN website while others are newly translated from their large collections available at recitus.qc.ca and documents.recitus.qc.ca

 What is a geographical sketch?
 Download